 Read Full Transcript:

-Hello and welcome to Australian Internet Loans Weekly News Insights, Im Paige Estritori, and its Thursday 18 September 2025.
+Hello and welcome to Australian Internet Loans Weekly News Insights; Im Paige Estritori, its Saturday 25 October 2025.

 Follow us!